Print Friendly, PDF & Email

 Executive Director

 Jill Ryan received her bachelor’s degree in biology from Grand Valley State University in Michigan, her master’s degree in zoology from the University of Maine, and her law degree from Case Western Reserve University in Ohio.
 She has a background in nonprofit management and capacity building, environmental toxicology, and human services, and has taught environmental law and legal research.
-Jill has held positions with the U.S. Fish and Wildlife Service and is now the Executive Director of Freshwater Future, where she has been since 2000.
-In addition to building Freshwater Future, Jill’s passion focuses on increasing grassroots capacity to protect waters in the Great Lakes region, including assisting with a variety of planning processes, board development, facilitation and bi-national collaborative efforts.
-She serves on the Healing Our Waters Governance Board, helped spur creation of the growing Great Lakes Network and monitors emerging issues in the region.
-Jill enjoys paddling, cycling and camping with her family who reside in Jamestown, New York.
+Jill has held positions with the U.S. Fish and Wildlife Service and is now the Executive Director of Freshwater Future, a position she has held since 2000.
+In addition to building Freshwater Future, Jill’s passion focuses on increasing grassroots capacity to protect waters in the Great Lakes region, including assisting with a variety of planning processes, board development, facilitation, and bi-national collaborative efforts.
+She served on the Healing Our Waters Governance Board, helped spur the creation of the growing Great Lakes Network, and monitors emerging issues in the region.
+Jill resides in Muskegon, Michigan, and enjoys paddling, cycling, and camping with her family and dogs.

 jill@freshwaterfuture.org